Partnership for Public Service: The Samuel J. Heyman Service to America Medals

 The Samuel J. Heyman Service to America Medals program, otherwise known as "The Sammies", was established in 2002 and honors outstanding federal employees who have made significant contributions to address the country's most daunting challenges.
 Named for the Partnership for Public Service’s late founder Samuel J. Heyman, who was inspired by President Kennedy’s call to serve in 1963, these awards align with his vision of a dynamic and innovative federal workforce that meets the needs of the American people.

-The highly rigorous selection process convenes national leaders representing government, business, entertainment, media, and the non-profit/foundation community.
+The rigorous selection process convenes national leaders representing government, business, entertainment, media, and the non-profit/foundation community.
 This selection committee evaluates nominees based on their commitment to federal service, how their accomplishments meet the needs of the American people, and their excellence in customer service to citizens or other beneficiaries.

 An award winner is selected for each of the following categories: